 Can you breastfeed after a breast augmentation?

 Breastfeeding can be a challenge for a woman regardless of whether or not they’ve had breast implants.
-It’s a misconception that breast implants will effect breast feeding.
+It’s a misconception that breast implants will affect breastfeeding.
 There are thousands of women who successfully breastfeed with breast implants and there are thousands of women who have never had them but are still not able to breastfeed.

 A common fear among women is that their breast implants may be toxic to their baby whilst feeding.
 There is no research to date that supports this theory.
 If you were worried about this being the case, you can arrange to have an MRI performed to check on your implants.
 However, this would be an extreme measure.